OGGM/oggm/docs/shop.rst

 - **Level 0**: the lowest level, with directories containing the glacier outlines only.
 - **Level 1**: directories now contain the glacier topography data as well.
-- **Level 2**: at this stage, the flowlines and their downstream lines are computed and ready to be used.
+- **Level 2**: at this stage, the glacier flowlines and their downstream lines are computed and ready to be used.
-- **Level 3**: adding the baseline climate timeseries (e.g. W5E5, CRU or ERA5)
+- **Level 3**: has the baseline climate timeseries (e.g. W5E5, CRU or ERA5)
-  to the directories.
-Adding all necessary pre-processing tasks for a dynamical run, including the mass balance calibration, bed inversion, up to the :py:func:`tasks.init_present_time_glacier` task included.
+  added to the directories.
+It also contains all necessary pre-processing tasks for a dynamical run, including the mass balance calibration, bed inversion, up to the :py:func:`tasks.init_present_time_glacier` task.
-  These directories still contain all data that were necessary for the processing, i.e. large in size but also the most flexible since the processing chain can be re-run from them.
+  These directories still contain all data that were necessary for the processing.
+  Therefore they are large in size but also the most flexible since the processing chain can be re-run from them.
-- **Level 4**: includes a historical simulation from the RGI date to the last possible date of the baseline climate file (currently January 1st 2020 at 00H for most datasets), stored with the file suffix ``_historical``.
+- **Level 4**: includes a historical simulation from the RGI date to the last possible date of the baseline climate file (currently January 1<sup>st</sup> 2020 at 00H for most datasets), stored with the file suffix ``_historical``.
 Moreover, some configurations (called ``dynspin``) may include a simulation running a spinup from 1979 to the last possible date of the baseline climate file, stored with the file suffix ``_spinup_historical``.
 This spinup attempts to conduct a